truongkimson/pwned-shop/README.md

 Password: HelloBY90

 # App database
-The app is configured to delete and generate a new db every time the app is run, for the purpose of testing.
+The app is configured to delete and generate a new db every time the app is run, to ensure consistency across test runs.

 If you want to disable this, proceed to comment out this line in Data/DbInitializer.cs 16             db.Database.EnsureDeleted();